p0gram3r/kafka-workshop/04_message_schemas/README.md

 ### Tasks

 1. Implement a custom `Serializer` that converts users into a JSON format.
-2. Update the producer app to send "create", "update" and "delete" events.
-Use the `kafka-console-consumer` to consume these messages. **How to configure the topic to store user data more efficiently?**
+2. Create a producer app to send "create", "update" and "delete" events.
+Inspect the records in the Kafka topic using AKHQ.
+3. Describe ways to store user data more efficiently.

 ## Level 4.2 - The Dangers of Schemaless Messages

 A very common issue when implementing stream processing pipelines with Kafka is a mismatch between the expected and actual message format.
 Kafka itself